MjStansfi/GEKS_package/README.md

 Imputation Törnqvist rolling year GEKS (ITRYGEKS) index.

 For this to work you need to employ the ‘features’ parameter of the GEKS function.
-Below we use this parameter to calculate an index based on synthetic GfK data.
+Below we use this feature to calculate an index based on synthetic GfK data.

 ``` r